-Description Details World History Students will explore a variety of people, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political and economic influences on historical events including the study of peoples of Africa, the Americas, Asia and Europe.
-Prerequisite: None Credit: 1 Location: All, iSchool World History Honors Students will research, read, write about and critically analyze topics such as: World Belief Systems; Interregional Interactions; Revolutions in Thought; Politics and Industry; World War One; World War Two; Genocides; Cold War; and Contemporary Global Issues, etc. This honors course will dive deeply and at a more rigorous pace into a variety of people, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political and economic influences on historical events including the study of peoples of Africa, the Americas Asia and Europe.
-Prerequisite: None Credit: 1 Location: All, iSchool AP World History Students will investigate significant events, individuals, developments, and processes from approximately 8000 B.C.E. to the present.
+Description Details World History 1-2 Students will explore a variety of people, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political and economic influences on historical events including the study of peoples of Africa, the Americas, Asia and Europe.
+Prerequisite: None Credit: 1 Location: All, iSchool World History Honors 1-2 Students will research, read, write about and critically analyze topics such as: World Belief Systems; Interregional Interactions; Revolutions in Thought; Politics and Industry; World War One; World War Two; Genocides; Cold War; and Contemporary Global Issues, etc. This honors course will dive deeply and at a more rigorous pace into a variety of people, events, and movements in world history with a focus on inquiry into the impact of social, geographic, political and economic influences on historical events including the study of peoples of Africa, the Americas Asia and Europe.
+Prerequisite: None Credit: 1 Location: All, iSchool AP World History 1-2 Students will investigate significant events, individuals, developments, and processes from approximately 8000 B.C.E. to the present.
 The course provides opportunities for students to make connections regarding interaction between humans and the environment; development and interaction of cultures; state building, expansion, and conflict; creation, expansion, and interaction of economic systems; and development and transformation of social structures.
 Students are expected to take the appropriate AP Exam.
 May also be offered as Dual Enrollment credit: HIS 110-111, pending instructor availability.
-Prerequisite: None Credit: 1 Fee: AP Exam Fee Location: All

-Description Details AP United States History Students will investigate significant events, individuals, developments, and processes from approximately 1491 to the present day.
+Prerequisite: None Credit: 1 Fee: AP Exam Fee Location: All AP United States History 1-2 Students will investigate significant events, individuals, developments, and processes from approximately 1491 to the present day.
 Students will use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical comparisons; and utilizing reasoning about contextualization, causation, and continuity and change over time.
 Students are expected to take the AP Exam May also be offered for Dual Enrollment credit: HIS 103-104, pending instructor availability.
-Prerequisite: None Credit: 1 Fee: AP Exam Fee (Dual Enrollment if applicable) Location: All, iSchool US/Arizona History Students will explore events and movements in United States with a focus on inquiry into the evolution of American democratic principles, changes in society, economic and geographical development and the emergence of the United States as a global power.
-Prerequisite: None Credit: 1 Location: All, iSchool AP United States Government and Politics Students will analyze U.S. foundational documents, Supreme Court decisions, and other texts and visuals to gain an understanding of the relationships and interactions among political institutions, processes, and behavior.
-This course is designed as a nonpartisan introduction to key political concepts, ideas, institutions, policies, interactions, roles, and behaviors that characterize the constitutional system and political culture of the United States.
-This course will prepare and students are expected to take the Advanced Placed Exam May also be offered for Dual Enrollment credit: POS 110, pending instructor availability.
-Prerequisite: None Credit: 1 Fee: AP Exam Fee Location: All, iSchool AP Comparative Government and Politics Students will be introduced to the fundamental tools utilized by political scientists to study the processes and outcomes of politics in a variety of country settings.
+Prerequisite: None Credit: 1 Fee: AP Exam Fee (Dual Enrollment if applicable) Location: All, iSchool US/Arizona History 1-2 Students will explore events and movements in United States with a focus on inquiry into the evolution of American democratic principles, changes in society, economic and geographical development and the emergence of the United States as a global power.
+Prerequisite: None Credit: 1 Location: All, iSchool AP Comparative Government and Politics Students will be introduced to the fundamental tools utilized by political scientists to study the processes and outcomes of politics in a variety of country settings.
 Students will understand the major comparative politics and themes and generalizations, gain background knowledge of international political systems and governments, and compare and contrast international governments and political systems as presented in the course.
 May be offered as dual.
 Prerequisite: None Credit: 1 Location: All Social Studies Essentials 1-2 Students will address basics of world history.
 Emphasis is on increasing and refining the student's awareness of the students' place in the world, life changes, sequencing events, and conflict and resolution, including historical world events, that helps them approach responsible decision making and tolerance in real-life contexts.
 Students will use basic knowledge of world history as it pertains to the Social Studies standards.
-This class is for students with significant disabilities who access the Arizona Alternative Academic Standards.
-Prerequisite: As determined by student's IEP Credit: 1 Location: All Social Studies Essentials 3-4 Students will address basics of US history.
-Emphasis is on increasing and refining the student's awareness of personal life, impact of events on life, sequence of national events, current state and national issues, and population changes impact on life, that helps them approach responsible decision making and tolerance in real-life contexts.
-Students will expand their knowledge of US history as it pertains to the Social Studies standards.
-This class is for students with significant disabilities who access the Arizona Alternative Academic Standards.
-Prerequisite: As determined by student's IEP Credit: 1 Location: All Social Studies Essentials 5-6 Students will address basics of economics and civics/government.
-Emphasis is on increasing and refining the student's awareness of financial responsibility, insurance and benefits, needs and wants, forms of government, branches of government, laws, and current issues, that helps them approach responsible decision making and tolerance in real-life contexts.
-Students will apply their knowledge of economics and civics/government as it pertains to the Social Studies standards.
 This class is for students with significant disabilities who access the Arizona Alternative Academic Standards.
 Prerequisite: As determined by student's IEP Credit: 1 Location: All